 4. APPLICATION – putting the inner guidance of our conscience into action.

-a way of asking for our prayers to be answered.
+Supplication can be a way of asking for our prayers to

 Supplication with meditation, hand in hand, and energy uplifted by appreciation can carry out a useful plan.
 Supplication is a part of the process of requesting order and harmony to flood into our lives: